charleslouis/basement/README.md

 npm install
 bower install
 ````
+Notes:
-Note for cygwin user : as you might know, [you can't](https://www.npmjs.org/doc/README.html) run `npm install` in cygwin.
+- cygwin user : as you might know, [you can't](https://www.npmjs.org/doc/README.html) run `npm install` in cygwin.
 Use another bash to run it.
 Once installed, you can, however, run `grunt dev` from cygwin.
+- you need to run `grunt dist` once to generate style.css for the first time (excluded in .gitignore)
+- bower_components and node_modules are excluded in .gitignore

 All in the console you can go like
 ````